vkareh/spreaddb/README.md

 There are several service endpoints:

-* `/_all` returns an array of all spreadsheet files.
+* `/_all` Returns a list of all spreadsheets tracked by this server.
 It takes one optional query
 string: `?stats=true`.
 * `/<filename>` requesting the full filename (extension included) will return all data for that spreadsheet file, in JSON format.
 It also takes the following